Card Declined, Customer Wants to Cancel Order!

 Angie, I have BEGGED them give us an option when we establish our shows to omit that option in the online ordering.
 They say it's not possible. :( I know it is!
 It's just a matter of talking to the right person in tech support who can write the code to where it defaults to allowing it, but where we can unselect the option if we need to! ;)

-2. Can I still cancel my order if my card was declined?
+Can a customer cancel their order if their card was declined?

 Similar Pampered Chef Threads